hellerve/ptolemy/README.md

 * [Tezos:  A Self-Amending Crypto-Ledger Position Paper](https://www.tezos.com/pdf/position_paper.pdf) by **L.M.
 Goodman** (2014)

-I'm still pondering whether I should take part in the crowd sale.
+I’m still pondering whether I should take part in the crowd sale.
 But this sounds really cool.

 * [On the Typography Of Flight-Deck Documentation](https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/19930010781.pdf) by **Asaf Degani** (1992)

-One of the most insightful looks into typography that I've found.
+One of the most insightful looks into typography that I’ve found.
-I don't anticipate I will be responsible for any flight-related typography any time soon, but the advice given in this paper is rock-solid.
+I don’t anticipate I will be responsible for any flight-related typography any time soon, but the advice given in this paper is rock-solid.

 * [Legible, are you sure?
 An experimentation-based typographical design in Safety-critical context](http://lii-enac.fr/articles/vinot-chi-2012.pdf) by **Jean-Luc Vinot & Sylvie Athènes** (2012)

 Related to the item above, but a bit more analytical and focusing on digital graphical interfaces instead of print.
-It's also not as easy to infer simple rules from the paper, but it's still presenting deep insights.
+It’s also not as easy to infer simple rules from the paper, but it’s still presenting deep insights.

 *False Suffocation Alarms, Spontaneous Panics, and Related Conditions—An Integrative Hypothesis* by **Donald F. Klein** (1992)